kampkelly/TextualOrm/Readme.md

     ```
     {
-      'query': 'SELECT * FROM setting ORDER BY created_at timestamp DESC LIMIT 5;',
+      'query': 'SELECT * FROM setting ORDER BY created_at DESC LIMIT 5;',
       'data': [<records>]
     }
     ```
     Where data is a list of records from the query response. `data` will be None if `request_data=False` as in the default case.

+Note that first time run may take a little time.
 For better performance, speed and caching, redis is required.